ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>WORKSPACE_AUTH_USER</td>
         <td>Basic auth user name.
-To enable basic auth, both the user and password need to be set.</td>
+To enable basic auth, both the user and password need to be set.
+We recommend to use the <code>AUTHENTICATE_VIA_JUPYTER</code> for securing the workspace.</td>
         <td></td>
     </tr>
     <tr>
         <td>WORKSPACE_AUTH_PASSWORD</td>
         <td>Basic auth user password.
-To enable basic auth, both the user and password need to be set.</td>
+To enable basic auth, both the user and password need to be set.
+We recommend to use the <code>AUTHENTICATE_VIA_JUPYTER</code> for securing the workspace.</td>
         <td></td>
     </tr>
     <tr>